steve-ad-s/crypto-dictionary/candlesticks/BullishEngulfingPattern.md

 The Bullish Engulfing pattern is one of the most widely recognized and powerful reversal signals.

 - **Bearish Engulfing Pattern:** This is the direct bearish counterpart.
-The [[Bearish_Engulfing_Pattern]] occurs at the top of an uptrend and signals a bearish reversal.
+The [[BearishEngulfingPattern]] occurs at the top of an uptrend and signals a bearish reversal.
 - **Piercing Pattern:** The Piercing Pattern is a similar, but slightly less powerful, bullish reversal pattern.
 In a Piercing Pattern, the second bullish candle closes more than halfway up the body of the first bearish candle, but does not completely engulf it.
-- **Confirmation for other patterns:** A Bullish Engulfing pattern can act as a powerful confirmation for a preceding single-candle reversal signal, such as a [[Hammer]] or a [[Dragonfly_Doji]].
+- **Confirmation for other patterns:** A Bullish Engulfing pattern can act as a powerful confirmation for a preceding single-candle reversal signal, such as a [[Hammer]] or a [[DragonflyDoji]].
-- **Follow-through:** A Bullish Engulfing pattern is often the first two candles of a [[Three_White_Soldiers]] pattern, which would provide extremely strong confirmation of the new uptrend.
+- **Follow-through:** A Bullish Engulfing pattern is often the first two candles of a [[ThreeWhiteSoldiers]] pattern, which would provide extremely strong confirmation of the new uptrend.